LLY780/CuseHackathonOct2025/README.md

 ## Training the classification model
 You can train the model for yourself following the steps below.

+Download the data set from the folling link: https://www.kaggle.com/datasets/gandpablo/news-articles-for-political-bias-classification

 Download and run the train.py python file

 The file will create a model folder in the current directory